MicrosoftDocs/playfab-docs/playfab-docs/features/authentication/aad-authentication/index.md

     ![Select Microsoft Authentication](media/AADDoc2.png)

 3. Assign roles as normal and send an invite.
-The user has the option to sign in via a Microsoft account.
+The user has the option to sign in via a Microsoft Account.

     ![Sign in with Microsoft](media/AADDoc3.png )

 ### Sign-up with a Microsoft Authenticated Account

-You can start a new PlayFab studio using a Microsoft account.
+You can start a new PlayFab studio using a Microsoft Account.

 1. Navigate to [developer.microsoft.com](https://developer.playfab.com/en-US/sign-up).
 2. Select **Sign up with Microsoft**.

 ### Microsoft Account Limitations

-Microsoft Account authentication is functional for individual users, including Microsoft account token exchange for programmatic authentication.
+Microsoft Account authentication is functional for individual users, including Microsoft Account token exchange for programmatic authentication.
 It doesn't support groups or graph.